Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "And fortunately ‘fer you, there’s a whole multi-billion dollar industry ‘ta draw from, there."
 Daar duck-nodded.

-"You make it sound easier than it was, but...yeah.
+"You make it sound easier than it was, but... yeah.
 Basically."

 "I’m an executive these days," Daar chittered.
 "Gotta dumb it down or somethin’ like that."